borntofrappe/flutter-beginners-tutorial/README.md

 }
 ```

-Through `setState` Flutter knows to re-build the widget tree and update the relevant section.
+Through `setState` Flutter knows to rebuild the widget tree and update the relevant section.

 ## dynamic_quotes